MiuLab/PersonaLLM-Survey/README.md

 ## Introduction
 This is the official repository of the paper ["*Two Tales of Persona in LLMs: A Survey of Role-Playing and Personalization*"](https://arxiv.org/abs/2406.01171).

-Recently, methods investigating how to adapt large language models (LLMs) for specific scenarios have gained great attention.
-Particularly, the concept of *persona*, originally adopted in dialogue literature, has re-surged as a promising avenue.
-However, the growing research on persona is relatively disorganized, lacking a systematic overview.
+The concept of *persona*, originally adopted in dialogue literature, has re-surged as a promising framework for tailoring large language models (LLMs) to specific context (*e.g.*, personalized search, LLM-as-a-judge).
+However, the growing research on leveraging persona in LLMs is relatively disorganized and lacks a systematic taxonomy.
 To close the gap, we present a comprehensive survey to categorize the current state of the field.
 We identify two lines of research, namely (1) *LLM Role-Playing*, where personas are assigned to LLMs, and (2) *LLM Personalization*, where LLMs take care of user personas.
-To the best of our knowledge, we present the first survey tailored for LLM role-playing and LLM personalization under the unified view of persona, including taxonomy, current challenges, and potential directions.
+Additionally, we introduce existing methods for LLM personality evaluation.
+To the best of our knowledge, we present the first survey for role-playing and personalization in LLMs under the unified view of persona.

-To foster future endeavors, we actively maintain this paper collection for the community.
+We continuously maintain this paper collection to foster future endeavors.

 <div style="display: flex; align-items: center;">